rpellerin/dotfiles/README.md

     sudo mv Downloads/Latitude_7x80_1.4.6.exe /boot/efi
     ```

-    Reboot and set a password for the BIOS and the hard drive.
+    Reboot, hit F12 to initiate the update.
+Once done, reboot and press F2 to enter BIOS setup.
+Set a password for the BIOS and the hard drive.

 2. Download Chrome .deb file and then: